 Short Sale Qualifying Requirements

-What a Short Sale Is
+Short Sale Definition

 - The agent finds a buyer who makes an offer based on market value, which is often less than the amount of the mortgage.

-- Seller accepts the buyer's purchase offer.
+- The seller accepts the buyer's purchase offer.

 Short Sale Consequences

 A short sale is dependent on a buyer making an offer to purchase.
-If you do not receive an offer, you will not qualify for a short sale.
+If you do not receive an offer, you won't qualify for a short sale.
 So even if you meet all the other criteria, it is possible that no one will buy the short sale.
 It is also dependent on the lender accepting the buyer's offer.
 If the lender rejects the offer, a short sale will not take place.

-- Blemished Credit Report: While a short sale will not show up on your credit report, the loan status will.
+While a short sale will not show up on your credit report, the loan status will.
 For those in default, it's a pre-foreclosure that has been redeemed, which is often reported as Paid in Full for Less Than Agreed.